 5. Implementation and Monitoring

-5.1 The Executive Dean or nominee develops an Implementation Plan for new Jointly Conferred Coursework Program.
+5.1 The Head of School develops an Implementation Plan for new Jointly Conferred Coursework Program.
 This plan must take into account requirements for collaboration with Partner Institution(s), and requirements for monitoring and review of the academic program.

-5.2 The Executive Dean or nominee regularly monitors compliance with obligations under the legal agreement (including the establishment and maintenance of a Joint Program Committee).
+5.2 The Head of School regularly monitors compliance with obligations under the legal agreement (including the establishment and maintenance of a Joint Program Committee).